Skip to content

 Custom Query

-If your target selectable values are fixed and limited in number, and there's no need to query the database, you can directly define a set of values for the view variable.
+If your target selectable values are fixed and limited in number, and there's no need to query a database, you can directly define a set of values for the view variable.
+There's no need to obtain values through query statements.
 Separate each option with an English comma ,, e.g., prod,test,dev,staging.

 This query method does not support adding time ranges or configuring cascade queries.